Table of Contents

 2×2 (25mm x 25mm) wood: You will need 33ft (10m) for the frame.

 You will also need: Welded mesh to suit, three T-hinges, nails and screws and staples to suit.

 The wood that I used

-I used a hardboard plywood for the box but a Pressure treated.
+I used a hardboard plywood for the Rough grade timber. but a Pressure treated.
 Refers to lumber that is treated in such a way that the sealer is forced into the pores of the wood.
 Refers to lumber pressure sprayed with chemicals to lengthen its life expectancy for outside use or inground applications. plywood for the lid, as I figured the guinea pig would not be able to gnaw, lick, or rub against the roof.